 Crimea (Crimea) is a Peninsula in the Black sea and the homonymous Republic within the Russian Federation.
 The capital of the Republic – the city of Simferopol.
-Crimea is in the South-West of the country is washed by Black and Azov seas, and has no direct connection with the territory of Russia by land (the Crimea on the map of Russia).
-To get here is by sea only by ferry or by plane, although already started the implementation of the project on construction of a bridge across the Kerch Strait, which is scheduled for completion in 2019.
+Crimea is in the South-West of the country is washed by Black and Azov seas (Crimea on the map of Russia).
+To get here is by plane, bus or car across the bridge, and soon will open, and rail service.

 The territory of the Peninsula is 27 000 square kilometers, which is almost two times smaller than the area of the Moscow region, the population is less than three times.

 If you for some reason not in the subject, then the current status of the territory of the Crimea is ambiguous.
 As a result of the referendum may 11, 2014 this area came from the Ukraine as an independent state, and joined Russia as a subject – Republic of Crimea.
 This fact was not recognized by other States and by the Constitution of Ukraine the Autonomous Republic of Crimea remains part of Ukraine, but de facto this territory has since been fully controlled by the Russian Federation, where all the authorities of the Russian Federation and the armed forces.